StarRocks/starrocks/docs/data_source/Block_cache.md

    - __MIN_OF_BytesRead: 0.00
 ```

-Example 2: In this example, the amount of data StarRocks reads directly from the external storage system is 0, which means StarRocks reads data only from block cache.
+Example 2: In this example, the amount of data StarRocks reads directly from the external storage system is 0, which means StarRocks reads data only from local cache.

 ```Plain
 - Table: lineorder